 The seminar series has been designed by our team of practitioners and academics, with the goal of achieving the best impact.
 Our practitioner team members come from the Food Standards Agency which aims to improve food safety and healthy eating, as well as at the Waste and Resources Action Programme (WRAP) which aims to reduce food waste.
 Our academic team members come from the University of Leeds Centre for Decision Research and the Human Appetite Research Unit who are experts in consumer food choice, domestic food waste, and risk communication, as well as from the Newcastle University Food and Society Group at the School of Agriculture, Food and Rural Development who are experts in food safety and risk communication.

-Through nine seminars to be held over three years, which started in January 2015, we will create a lasting network of users and academics who have mostly been working separately on these different topics to date.
+Through nine seminars to be held over three years, which started in January 2015, we have created a lasting network of users and academics who have mostly been working separately on these different topics to date.
 We have confirmed academic and practitioner speakers from across the UK and overseas who are key experts in the relevant domains.

 If you would like to view some of the presentations and outputs from the previous seminars, you can view them in PDF or video format on the website